Conditional dominance in games with unawareness: Dynamic Games with Unawareness

 Given $\Gamma$ and its associated generalized normal form $G$, define player $i$'s set of \emph{normal-form information sets} by

 These are the ``normal-form versions'' of information sets in the dynamic game with unawareness.
-In the literature on standard games, normal-form information sets refer more generally to subsets of the strategy space of a pure strategy reduced normal-form for which there exists a game in extensive form with corresponding information sets (see Mailath, Samuelson, and Swinkels, 1993).
+In the literature on standard games, normal-form information sets refer more generally to subsets of the strategy space of a pure strategy reduced normal form for which there exists a game in extensive form with that normal form and corresponding information sets (see Mailath, Samuelson, and Swinkels, 1993).
 For our characterization, we are just interested in the normal-form versions of information sets of a \emph{given} dynamic game with unawareness.